micksoph/micksoph.github.io/travel.md

 # My Travels

 Welcome to my travel page!
-Here, you'll find stories and photos from my various travels around the world.
+Here, you'll find stories and photos from my various travels around the world in the past year.
+Up next: India, Croatia, Spain, Japan, and Italy!

-## Recent Trips

 ### Trip to Italy
 I spent 2 weeks in Italy traveling the Amalfi coast.
 Here I visited numerous historical sites including the Colosseum, Pompei, Pantheon, Saint Marks Basilica, Sistine Chapel, Trevi Fountain, Palazzo Vecchio, and a variety of famous museums.